-A former Paratrooper in the famed 82nd Airborne Division, author of The Shadow of Death.
+A former Paratrooper with the 82nd Airborne Division, and author of The Shadow of Death.

 While studying at BIOLA University, I helped to create the BIOLA Veterans Association and the BIOLA Veterans Center, and I served as an advocate for veterans on campus.
-Today, I work at the Orange County Rescue Mission as the Veteran Services Case Manager.
-I have the privilege of serving veterans who are struggling with different issues ranging from PTSD, drug addiction, and homelessness.
-My job is to provide veterans with pastoral counseling and walk alongside them as they regain sobriety and control of their mental health.
+Later, I worked at the Orange County Rescue Mission as the Veteran Services Case Manager.
+I had the privilege of serving veterans who were struggling with different issues ranging from PTSD, drug addiction, and homelessness.
+My job was to provide veterans with pastoral counseling and walk alongside them as they regained sobriety and control of their mental health.

 The Shadow of Death